National Multiple Sclerosis Society: Mentor-based Postdoctoral Rehabilitation

 This program supports a combination of mentors and MS postdoctoral training institutions to recruit and train MS rehabilitation fellows.
 Mentors are required to be experienced MS researchers who have an established and active participation in their field.
 Interested parties must submit an application for the program through the NMSS website.

 Participants in the program include the Duke University School of Medicine, the Weizmann Institute of Science, University of Colorado Anschutz Medical Campus, University of Utah, and additional related institutions.

 Clinician Scientist Development Award

 The American Academy of Neurology and NMSS have partnered to develop this grant program.
 The program focuses on providing grant funding to MS researchers.
 In 2016, the American Academy of Neuroscience Clinician Scientist Development Program awarded $3 million to research and training programs with a focus on neuroscience.

 Pilot Research Grants

-High-risk pilot research programs focus on cutting-edge ideas and methods which have not been tested which may contribute to MS medical research.
+High-risk pilot research programs focus on cutting-edge ideas and methods that have not been tested and may contribute to MS medical research.
 The Pilot Research Grants provide one year of research funding to pilot programs in order to develop results which can be used to apply for long term funding programs.